On this page

 See additional information about your separate prescription drug deductible.

-When you see a preferred or participating provider, you don’t have to pay your medical deductible before the plan pays for these services.
+When you see a preferred or participating provider, you do not have to pay your medical deductible before the plan pays for these services.

 - Covered preventive care and covered immunizations (including well-baby care and screening mammograms).